Vianvolaeus/VVtools/README.md

 ## Rigging

+### Button Attach
+Snaps a selected object to an Edit Mode selection of an active object (vertex or face), and transfers either it's exact vertex weight, or uses a Data Transfer to project weights.
+Also comes with some user functions (offset from surface)
+This is useful for attaching static objects without weight painting to things that are already rigged.
+Personal use case is attaching buttons or patches to clothing, or decals and other hard surface objects to body parts (robotic arms, etc)
+This will operator recieve more functionality in future.

 ### Merge Bones to Active
 Pose Mode operator used to merge down / dissolve bones *with their weights* down to an active bone.